 STOP!
 Before proceeding, you will need to make sure your domain's nameservers are updated to point to us directly otherwise you will not be able to install your SSL.
 Your nameservers can be found in your Client Area select Services > Manage Product and the nameservers will be right there.

 Before you begin this guide you’ll need the following:

 - Let’s Encrypt SSL installed in cPanel

 First of all, you should go to your website cPanel, you can reach it by going to http://yourdomain.com:2082 or http://yourdomain.com/cpanel/

 Step 2 — Locating Let’s Encrypt SSL

 You have successfully entered your cPanel, now you should locate Security section and click on Let’s Encrypt SSL icon.
-However, if you cannot find Let’s Encrypt SSL, please contact your hosting provider and they will gladly assist you.
+However, if you cannot find Let’s Encrypt SSL, you may have something called Auto SSL.
+Any problems please let us know.

 Step 3 — Selecting SSL for Domain

 Once you have entered Let’s Encrypt SSL you should check the section Issue a new certificate and tick the boxes near your domain name.
 After you have done that, please click on “Issue Multiple”.